Defense in Depth, How to Layer Your Personal Digital Security

 1. Physical Security

-Purpose: Protect your devices from theft or tampering.
+Purpose: Protect your physical devices from theft or tampering.

-Imagine losing your phone or laptop—photos, bank details, and passwords could all be at risk.
-Physical security ensures your devices stay safe from prying hands.
+Imagine losing your phone or your laptop.
+Your photos, bank details, and passwords could all be at risk.
+Physical security ensures you protect the “front door” to your device.

 - Use device locks, such as PINs, passcodes, or biometrics (e.g., fingerprint or facial recognition): Prevents unauthorized users from accessing your device.
-Avoid common passwords like “1234,” birthdays, or easily guessed phrases.
-Do not reuse passwords across devices.
+Please avoid common passwords like “1234,” birthdays, or easily guessed phrases.
+Do not reuse PIN’s/Passwords across devices!

 Platform-Specific Examples: